rjduran/cm-code/rpi/HOW-TO.md

 ## How to Access Device Without Monitor or Keyboard

-1. After flashing a new card insert the card into your computer and open Terminal.
+1. After flashing a new card insert the card into your computer SD card slot and open Terminal.

-    Make a new file called **wpa_supplicant.conf** and enter the following text, replacing _wifirouter_ and _wifipassword_ with the correct information.
+    Navigate to the boot volume and make a new file called **wpa_supplicant.conf** and enter the following text, replacing _wifirouter_ and _wifipassword_ with the correct information.
+Upon bootup the Raspberry Pi will take this file and move it to /etc/wpa_supplicant.

     ```bash
+    cd /Volumes/boot
     touch wpa_supplicant.conf
     ```